shakeer-linux/ansible/Ansible-Installation-Guide.md

 root@ansilbemaster:~#
 ```

-1st Method:
+**1st Method:**
-Execute below command. this will copy the Master node public key will copied into remote node/client node(in .ssh/authorized_keys)
+Execute below command. this will copy the Master node SSH Public key will copied into Slave/Client node(in .ssh/authorized_keys)
 ```sh
 root@ansilbemaster:~# ssh-copy-id root@192.168.11.51
 The authenticity of host '192.168.11.51 (192.168.11.51)' can't be established.